Emergency Management rutland

 Maggie O'Brien

 Maggie is outgoing, organized, and dedicated to her work as Emergency Management Planner.
-She helps Towns prepare, respond, and recover from natural disasters.
-You can often find Maggie leading her local EMDs with fun and engaging roundtables and trainings, as she cultivates regional collaboration.
+She helps Towns prepare for, respond to, and recover from natural disasters.
+You can often find Maggie leading her local emergency management directors with fun and engaging roundtable workshops and trainings, as she cultivates regional collaboration.

 Overview